mixxxdj/manual/source/chapters/djing_with_mixxx.rst

   library.
 Click the :guilabel:`Add random` button to add one track at the time from Auto DJ track sources to the bottom of the Auto DJ playlist.

-  .. note:: If you did not set any crates as Auto-DJ track source, clicking the
+  .. note:: If you did not set any crates as an Auto DJ track source, clicking the
-            :guilabel:`Add Random` button will add a track selected from the whole library instead.
+            :guilabel:`Add Random` button will add a randomly selected track from the whole library instead.

-* **Automatically add tracks from track sources to Auto DJ**: Mixxx can randomly add tracks to the Auto Dj playlist from the track sources, as soon as a specified minumum number of tracks remain.
+* **Automatically add tracks from track sources to Auto DJ**: Mixxx can randomly add tracks to the Auto DJ playlist from track sources as soon as a specified minumum number of tracks remain.
 Select :menuselection:`Preferences --> Auto DJ --> Enable random track addition to queue --> On`.
 Set :menuselection:`Minimum allowed tracks before addition` to change the minimum number of tracks after which random tracks may be added.

-  .. note:: If you did not set any crates as Auto-DJ track source, tracks are
+  .. note:: If you did not set any crates as an Auto DJ track source, tracks are
             selected from the whole library instead.

-* **Remove a crate as Auto DJ track source**: Expand the :guilabel:`Auto DJ` item in the sidebar, and right-click on one of the crates listed below the :guilabel:`Crates` sub-item.
-The select :guilabel:`Remove Crate as Track Source`.
+* **Remove a crate from the Auto DJ track sources**: Expand the :guilabel:`Auto DJ` item in the sidebar, and right-click on one of the crates listed below the :guilabel:`Crates` sub-item.
+Select :guilabel:`Remove Crate as Track Source` to remove the crate from the Auto DJ track sources.

 Playing tracks in Auto DJ
 -------------------------